 Summary of the Future of Money

-As can be easily taken from the above progression; money has never remained stagnant in any particular form.
+As can be quickly taken from the above progression, money has never remained stagnant in any particular form.

-From Barter system to the use of cowries, salt and other special items as means of payment; then coins; banknotes (IOU); paper money (fiat); plastic money (credit cards), mobile money, electronic or digital money and now cryptocurrency and I strongly believe it will be “spiritual money” in the next millennium –there’s never gonna be an end to this constant search for a more effective and efficient monetary and financial system.
+From the Barter system to the use of cowries, salt, and other unique items as means of payment, then coins, banknotes (IOU), paper money (fiat), plastic money (credit cards), mobile money, electronic or digital money, and now cryptocurrency and I firmly believe it will be “spiritual money” in the next millennium.
+There will never be an end to this constant search for a more effective and efficient monetary and financial system.

 So why are governments “fighting” it?

 Wrong question!
 No government is fighting Bitcoin or cryptocurrency.
-Governments are fighting to retain and continue to exert their powers and influence over the masses which bitcoin and cryptocurrency seem to be capable of weakening.
+Governments are fighting to retain and continue exerting their powers and influence over the masses, which bitcoin and cryptocurrency seem capable of weakening.

-The government maintains tight control and powers over your finances, and they’re not willing to lose that to cryptocurrency which puts that power right in the palm of your hands.
+The government maintains tight control and powers over your finances, and they’re not willing to lose that to cryptocurrency, which puts that power right in your hands.

 Why Should You Care About This Transition?